 This is the first and most important step as properly defining the standards ensures the correct course of implementation.
-Standards must be SMART similar to SMART goals which means they should be specific, measurable, achievable, realistic and time-bound.
+Standards must be SMART similar to SMART goals, i.e., specific, measurable, achievable, realistic, and time-bound.
 Standards followed in an industry are formally known as SOPs: Standard Operating Procedures.
 But every department and project has some distinct goals thus, different standards to measure performance.

-The purpose of setting these standards is to measure each activity, process or performance against pre-set criteria.
-Therefore, it becomes easy for the managers to assess their employees and processes in a uniform way.
+The purpose of setting these standards is to measure each activity, process, or performance against pre-set criteria.
+Therefore, it becomes easy for managers to assess their employees and processes in a uniform way.

-Setting standards and measuring performance require strategic approach of managers.
-This stage is a relatively simpler stage which calls for comparison of the previous two stages.
-This requires good analysis, judgement and decision making skills of managers.
-They have to find out the cause of failures or success of the processes in order to conform to the scope of the company goals.
+Setting standards and measuring performance requires the strategic approach of managers.
+This stage is a relatively simpler stage which calls for a comparison of the previous two stages.
+This requires good analysis, judgment, and decision-making skills of managers.
+They have to find out the cause of failures or successes of the processes in order to conform to the scope of the company goals.
 Managers may confront 3 situations:

 - Performance = Preset standards

 This stage calls for taking action according to the results of the comparison achieved in stage 3.
 After comparing performance against preset standards, the manager can take these actions: